joshpadilla/plugin.pictures.instatv/README.md

 plugin.pictures.instatv
 =======================

-An Instagram Addon Plugin for the XBMC Platform.
+An Instagram Addon Plugin for the Kodi Platform.